mselee/query_diet/README.md

 3. Deferred columns that could have been loaded eagerly.
 4. Basic N+1 queries (forward relations that can be solved via `select_related`).

-**NOTE: this should be used for development/testing/CI setups only.**

 ## Why

 The default behavior of the ORM makes it easy to have very fat queries that are inefficient.

 ## Why not

-Allergy to monkey-patching.
+There's lots of monkey-patching going on, so the usage of this package should be restricted to non-prod environments (e.g. local/development/testing/CI/etc)

 ## Support